Sahti

 Sahti is a Finnish type of farmhouse ale made from malted and unmalted grains including barley and rye.
-Traditionally the beer is flavored with juniper in addition to, or instead of, hops; the mash is filtered through juniper twigs into a trough-shaped tun, called a kuurna in Finnish.
+Traditionally the ale is flavored with juniper in addition to, or instead of, hops; the mash is filtered through juniper twigs into a trough-shaped tun, called a kuurna in Finnish.
 Sahti is top-fermented and many have a banana flavor due to isoamyl acetate from the use of baking yeast, although ale yeast may also be used in fermenting.

-The end product is a cloudy beer with phenolic flavors and a distinct taste similar to banana, balanced by the bitterness from the juniper branches.
+The end product is a cloudy ale with phenolic flavors and a distinct taste similar to banana, balanced by the bitterness from the juniper branches.
 The carbonation level tends to be very low.
 Sahti was traditionally brewed as a farmhouse ale, but commercial versions are now available.
 Commercial sahti is usually 8% ABV.
 Sahti has to be stored cold until consumption and is therefore not available in all stores.

 Within Finland, sahti has differing characteristics depending on which part of the country it is from.
-It is often known as Tavastian beer from Häme (well-known sahti areas, such as Sysmä, Joutsa, Kuhmoinen and Lammi, are in Häme) but it is also made in Finland Proper and some parts of Central Finland.
+It is often known as Tavastian ale from Häme (well-known sahti areas, such as Sysmä, Joutsa, Kuhmoinen and Lammi, are in Häme) but it is also made in Finland Proper and some parts of Central Finland.
 Every year the Finnish sahti brewing championship is held on the first weekend in August.

 Brewing process

 Traditionally, the most common sahti brewing process is using a long step infusion mash that may last up to six hours, after which the wort is lautered through the kuurna.
-Unlike most beers, traditional sahti wort goes straight from the lauter tun to the fermenter without boiling.
+Unlike most ales and beers, traditional sahti wort goes straight from the lauter tun to the fermenter without boiling.

 However, this is only one of several brewing processes that have traditionally been used.
-Sahti has also been brewed as a stone beer, with infusion mashing, with variants of decoction mashing, by boiling the mash in the kettle, and so on.
+Sahti has also been brewed as a stone ale, with infusion mashing, with variants of decoction mashing, by boiling the mash in the kettle, and so on.
 Some regions of Finland have called their farmhouse ale taari, and in these areas different brewing processes appear to have been used, such as fermenting in the mash, and baking the wet malts in bread-like shapes before lautering.